DarkOriole4/PIL_GraphicsEngine/README.md

 **Example:** `img = draw_wireframe(arr, rotated_table, edge_table, (40, 255, 125))`

-**Inside of the function, you can change a few key variables that control the shape of the viewing frustum:**
+**Inside of the function, you can change a few key variables that control the shape of the viewing frustum (which controls what gets actually rendered):**

 `fovy`: The angle between the upper and lower sides of the viewing frustum